-If you are interested in starting a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.
+If you’re considering a new, successful career, consider one in heating, ventilation and air conditioning.
+HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

 What Is an HVAC Technician?

-A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
-Many technicians are skilled with both residential and commercial equipment.
-And, most importantly, you’ll receive a comprehensive education about:
+A HVAC technician should be able to repair, install and maintain heating and cooling systems.
+Most work with both homeowners and business owners.
+And, most important, you’ll receive a comprehensive education about:

 - Air conditioners